 The view point offers a vista along strathtay and it’s hard not to notice the A9 snaking it’s way through the landscape but the beauty of this walk will be that the view will change each time.
 The sun could be higher (or not out at all), the shadows will be different and we’re in Big Tree Country so no matter what time of year the trees will always be impressive.

 Just look at it below.
-A patchwork blanket of winter colour.
-Far from boring.
+A patchwork blanket of colour.

 Across Perthshire there are many romantic follies but this is possibly the most modern I have seen.
 As the name suggests, it does in fact resemble a cone and now each wooden piece of the shelter has weathered over time it looks like it belongs here.